 There were some hiccups along the way, but none of the problems were insurmountable.
 The most recent involved the too-skinny spine of the book, which I disassembled and then bolstered up by folding and hemming every other page edge …

-The disassembling also gave me an opportunity to re-photograph every page with the light box, shown here with the latest art blog entry …
+The disassembling also gave me an opportunity to re-photograph every page with the light box, shown here with a piece of pottery …